 Additionally, we offer specific Sparring classes.
 Students in these classes already have a grasp of the fundamentals and are put through a much more intense training regimen.
 These classes feature the latest developments in technique, setups, and systems, focused drilling, and LOTS of sparring.
 Our Sparring classes will prepare you for MMA competition at the amateur or professional level.

 FJJ’s MMA program is not for everyone.
 It requires a solid understanding of the fundamentals of striking and grappling as well as a unique passion for training whether the goal is to just learn and master this combat sport or to fight in the cage one day.
-It all begins with the MMA Track in which FJJ students develop those critical fundamentals of grappling and striking in the Full Elements program.
+It all begins with the Full Elements program where FJJ students develop those critical fundamentals of grappling and striking.